tud-amr/localPlannerBench/README.md

 Run an experiments:

-Experiments should be added in separate folder in `experiments`.
+Experiments should be added in separate folder in `examples`.
 One very simple example can be found in this folder.
 Note that you need to active your poetry shell if you have installed the package using poetry by